rkmanga/Technical-Writing-Portfolio/README.md

 # Technical Writing Portfolio

-This repo hosts example technical writing documents that can be used to create:
+This repo hosts my example technical writing documents that can be used to create:

 * SDKs.
 * Developer Implementation Guides.